experimaestro/experimaestro-python/docs/experiments/task.md

     ```

-## Task output object
+## Wrapper object

-Calling submit returns a `TaskOutput` object, which is necessary to keep track
+Calling submit returns a `ConfigWrapper` object, which is necessary to keep track
 of dependencies.
 This task output is a proxy for the returned object, i.e.
-accessing an attribute wraps it into another `TaskOutput` object.
+accessing an attribute wraps it into another `ConfigWrapper` object.

-`TaskOutput` objects have two specific methods and variables:
+`ConfigWrapper` objects have two specific methods and variables:

-- `__xpm__`, a `TaskOutputInformation` instance, containing the `task` that was submitted (dependency tracking)
+- `__xpm__`, a `ConfigWrapperInformation` instance, containing the `task` that was submitted (dependency tracking)
 - `__unwrap__` that returns the wrapped value (warning: unwrapping might prevent dependency tracking from working, but might be useful in some corner cases)

-For `TaskOutputInformation`, we have:
+For `ConfigWrapperInformation`, we have:

 - `stdout()` and `stderr()` that return a `Path` to the file that contains the standard output/error
 - `tags()` that returns the tags of the wrapped variable